7 min to read

 Observing this, we should not throw in the towel and think that the psychology of color is useless for our branding.
 This topic is quite relevant for brands, and there is much cloth to cut to use in our favor.

-As we stated earlier, choosing a color for your logo, website, and all other branding and marketing pieces is not as easy as looking for a color chart, finding the one that "conveys" trust and reliability and suddenly stamping it everywhere.
+As we stated earlier, choosing a tonality for your logo, website, and all other branding and marketing pieces is not as easy as looking for a color chart, finding the one that "conveys" trust and reliability and suddenly stamping it everywhere.

 Your brand's feelings, mood and personality require a little more work.
 However, there are several things about the color psychology that can help you.

-Choose a color that combines with your brand.
+Choose a Color that Combines with your Brand.

 This part is an intuition exercise as you'll pick a color that fits your niche, and everything goes down to your experience with colors.